 Most students pursue the online Master's and LLM 30-credit programs on a part-time basis and have up to five years to obtain their degree.

-Vermont Law School offers tuition scholarships to exceptional Master's and LLM candidates each year.
+Vermont Law and Graduate School offers tuition scholarships to exceptional Master's and LLM candidates each year.
 In addition to possessing strong academic records, scholarship recipients must demonstrate a commitment to environmental law and policy and public service.
 There is no separate application process for scholarships; all admitted candidates will be given full consideration.
 See Tuition & Financial Aid for all scholarship opportunities for Master's and LLM candidates.

 If you are interested in pursuing a joint degree, see How to Apply to Joint Degree Programs for more information.
 Please note that admission to a Master's or LLM program does not ensure admission to a joint degree program.